-Anxiety is your mind worrying about a negative event in the future, often focusing on the worst possible scenario, and problem solving a way to prevent it.
-It is an evolutionary mechanism that evolved to try to keep us safe from future danger.
+Anxiety is your mind worrying about a negative event in the future, often focusing on the worst possible scenario, and trying to problem-solve a way to prevent it.
+It is an evolutionary mechanism that evolved to keep us safe from future danger.

 However, in our modern day, anxiety can become overwhelming and prevent you from living the life you want.
 It can negatively impact your sleep, health, relationships, and work.
 Anxiety can prevent you from leaving your home, driving, or meeting new people.